jfasch/jfasch-home/trainings/material/soup/linux/sysprog/process/exit-args-env/index.rst

 * In the sunny case, an exit status of *zero* is returned.
 * The truth value of *zero* is ``true``, paradoxically.
-This makes sense though: *there is only one* sunny case, but many causes of errors.
+This makes sense though: *there is only one* sunny case, but many opportunities to get into trouble.

 .. code-block:: console